 The IG is a member of the CIGIE, which was established on October 14, 2008, pursuant to the Inspector General Reform Act of 2008.
 The IG also serves on the Audit, Inspections and Evaluations, and Investigations Committees of CIGIE, as well as the Infrastructure Working Group formed to oversee implementation of the Bipartisan Infrastructure Bill and the National Defense Authorization Act Section 5274 Working Group.
+During this reporting period, the IG also served on a working group for the CIGIE Awards program.
 The IG attended regular meetings of the Council of the Inspectors General on Integrity and Efficiency (CIGIE) and served as an adjunct instructor for the CIGIE Training Institute's Leadership & Mission Support Academy.